 District policy for evaluating faculty performance for distance education is under review by a district-wide committee.
-Any new or revised evaluation processes will be instituted in late 2013 or early 2014.
+Any new or revised evaluation processes will be instituted in 2014.
 Hopefully, these new processes will take into account the specific needs of distance education.

-All new DE courses should be evaluated by the Distance Education Committee before being taught.
+The Distance Education Advisory Committee should approve all new DE courses, before they are taught.
 Towards this goal, the curriculum committee has agreed that new distance education courses or modifications will be required to be reviewed by a distance education expert.
-Ricardo Flores, when possible, will serve as this review expert.
-If Ricardo is not available, then another member of the Cañada Distance Education Advisory Committee will review the curriculum.
+Jane Rice, when possible, will serve as this review expert.
+If she is not available, then another member of the Cañada Distance Education Advisory Committee will review the curriculum.
 Courses will be specifically reviewed for student authentication, regular and effective contact, and course management system and support.